arguelluz/Irreversible_plasticity/README.md

 ### Phenotype files
 Phenotype files are tab separated annotations of the phenotype of every individual of the population, at each time step and in every environment.
 Each row represents an individual of a population at a given time step in a given environment.
+NOTE: Individuals change between generations: individual IDs are only used to distinguish between individuals of the same generation.
 Columns are annotated as follows:

 ```
-* "Replicate"      Integer, ID of the simulation replicate
+"Replicate"      Integer, ID of the simulation replicate
-* "Generation"     Integer, Number of generations since the simulation start
+"Generation"     Integer, Number of generations since the simulation start
-* "Individual"     Integer, ID of the individual in the population.
-Note that individuals change between generations
+"Individual"     Integer, ID of the individual in the population.
-* "Environment"    Integer, ID of the environment the organism is exposed to
+"Environment"    Integer, ID of the environment the organism is exposed to
-* "Trait"          Integer, ID of the trait whose value is shown in column "Phenotype"
+"Trait"          Integer, ID of the trait whose value is shown in column "Phenotype"
-* "Phenotype"      Continuous real, numeric value of the trait annotated in column "Trait"
+"Phenotype"      Continuous real, numeric value of the trait annotated in column "Trait"
-* "Fitness"        Continuous real, fitness value of the individual across ALL environments
+"Fitness"        Continuous real, average fitness value of the individual across ALL environments
 ```

 ## File storing.